 “Let me guess, you are one of those that thinks everyone has an ulterior motive?”
 She asked, watching him intently.

 “Don’t we all?”
 He began.
 “Even seemingly good people show their true colours when they get what they want.”

-When she finally spoke, a little bit of the humour missing from her tone.
+She stirred the drink idly with a straw for some seconds.
+When she finally spoke, a little bit of the humour was missing from her tone.
 “Have you always been his cynical?”